The Rome Masters (or Rome Open) is an annual tennis tournament that usually takes place in early May at the Stadio del tennis di Roma in Rome, Italy.

 Schedule

-Below is the expected tournament schedule for the 2023 tournament in Rome, with men’s and ladies’ singles finals being played on Sunday, the 21st of May 2023.
+Below was the tournament schedule for the 2023 tournament in Rome, with the ladies’ singles finals being played on Saturday, the 20th of May, and the men’s singles final being played on Sunday, the 21st of May 2023.

 Date | Round |